Treatment of soft tissue sarcomas, by stage

 Stage I soft tissue sarcomas are low-grade tumors of any size.
 Small (less than 5 cm or about 2 inches across) tumors of the arms or legs may be treated with surgery alone.
 Radiation therapy may be given after surgery if the tissue removed showed positive or close margins.
 Positive margins mean that sarcoma cells were growing into the edges of the tissue that was removed.
 Close margins means that the cancer was found close to the edges of the tissue removed.
 Either of these can mean that some cancer was left behind.
 Often the best option for positive or close margins is more surgery.
 Another option is treating with radiation therapy after surgery.
 This lowers the chance of the cancer coming back.

-If the tumor is not in the arms or legs, (for example the head, neck, or abdomen), removing the entire tumor with enough normal tissue around it can be more difficult.
+If the tumor is not in a limb, (for example it is in the head, neck, or abdomen), removing the entire tumor with enough normal tissue around it can be more difficult.
 For these tumors, radiation with or without chemo may be given before surgery.
 This may be able to shrink the tumor enough to remove it entirely with surgery.
-If radiation is not used before surgery, it may be given after surgery to lower the chance that the tumor will come back.
+If radiation is not used before surgery, it may be given after surgery to lessen the chance that the tumor will come back.

 Stages II and III soft tissue sarcoma